poap-xyz/poap.js/docs/pages/packages/poaps/PoapsClient.mdx

 async waitPoapIndexed(mintCode: string): Promise<PoapMintStatus>
 ```

-Awaits until a specific POAP, identified by its QR hash, is indexed.
+Awaits until a specific POAP, identified by its Mint Code, is indexed on our database.

 #### Parameters

-- `mintCode` (`string`): The QR hash identifying the POAP to be indexed.
+- `mintCode` (`string`): The Mint Code identifying the POAP to be indexed.

 #### Returns